Adverse Credit History

 A credit score is a numeric summary of a person’s credit history.
 It corresponds to the likelihood that the borrower will repay his/her debts on-time, as per the agreement.

 Borrowers of Federal Grad PLUS Loans and Federal Parent PLUS Loans must not have an adverse credit history.
-A borrower is said to have an adverse credit history if any of the following circumstances apply:
+An adverse credit history occurs when

 Derogatory events include: